jundalisay/superb/content/en/research/indian/gita/chapter-10.md

 Skanda; of all the water-floods the Sea which drinketh each, And Bhrigu of the holy Saints, and OM of sacred speech;
-Of prayers the prayer ye whisper;[FN#19] of hills Himala's snow, And Aswattha, the fig-tree, of all the trees that grow;
+Of prayers the prayer ye whisper;[FN#19] of hills Himala's snow,

+of The Banyan tree <!-- Aswattha, the fig-tree, of all the trees that grow; -->
 Of the Devarshis, Narada; and Chitrarath of them
 That sing in Heaven, and Kapila of Munis, and the gem Of flying steeds, Uchchaisravas, from Amrit-wave which burst;